Porges/ways-to-play/src/games/pigeon-lottery/pigeon-lottery.md

 ### In New Zealand

+The game’s legal status in New Zealand followed a tortuous path: banned in Otago from 1862 and nationwide in 1881, challenged in courts throughout the 1900s, and finally definitively prohibited in 1907.
+It remained illegal until 1977, though enforcement was often inconsistent.

+Throughout this period, public opinion was divided.
 As in Australia, racist depictions of Chinese gambling were common.
 And yet, while newspaper reports often decried gambling and gamblers, others came to the defence of the game.
 Here I focus more heavily on the counter-current, as it is all too easy to find examples of the former.

 #### Legality and Hypocrisy